postrv/autorust-docs/Writerside/topics/TuringPi-Rust-AI-Agent-Platform.md

 - [Optional] Storage:
 - PostGres DB hosted in AWS RDS or similar could be used for our own Cloud-based storage solution if we deem it necessary.
 Alternatively, we could rely on the user's existing storage solution.
 - A PostGres DB hosted in a Docker container or similar could work well for a user's edge/local compute purposes.
 Alternatively, we could rely on the user's existing storage solution.
-- A lightweight storage solution could be used for the agent registry, such as Redis or similar.
+- A lightweight storage solution could be used for the Agent registry, such as Redis or similar.
-- SQLite could be used for the agent registry in an on-prem/edge environment.
+- SQLite could be used for the Agent registry in an on-prem/edge environment.

 ## Security Considerations